The New Found World, or Antarctike: Synopsis

-Relatively late in the narrative, Thevet describes a method of execution which he claims is practiced by the coastal community in which he resides.
-Condemned men, typically war prisoners, are given comfortable lodging, plenty of food, and even a “wife” for the period of time leading from the beginning of their internment to their deaths.
-The experience of captured women differed in that they were afforded greater mobility, but were also required to gather food and perform sexual favors for a predetermined man of the tribe.
+Thevet describes a method of execution which he claims is practiced by the coastal community in which he resides.
+Condemned men, typically war prisoners, are given comfortable lodging, plenty of food, and even a "wife" for the period of time leading from the beginning of their internment to their deaths.
+The experience of captured women differed in that they were afforded greater mobility, but were also required to perform agricultural work and to gather fish.
 The unit of time throughout this period is the moon, rather than days, weeks, or months.
-On the final day before his or her execution, the prisoner is chained to a bed and is the subject of a ceremony in which community members gather and sing of their death.
+On the final day before his or her execution, the prisoner is chained to a bed and is the subject of a ceremony in which community members gather and sing of his or her death.
 Finally, the condemned man or woman is brought to a public place, tied up, hacked to pieces, and consumed by the local populace.
 Male children are told to bathe in the blood of the victim, while women are tasked with eating the internal organs.
-All children born to a condemned man’s “widow” as a result of their copulation are to be "nurtured" for a brief period, before being cannibalized in the same manner as their father.
+All children born to a condemned man's "widow" as a result of their copulation are to be "nurtured" for a brief period, before being cannibalized in the same manner as their father.
 The executioners, meanwhile, are honored and brilliantly accessorized with colorful feathers and body paint.